-It’s my longest drive of the trip today from Bakersfield to Sacramento, about 280 miles, so I’m on the road by 10.20 am.
+It’s my longest drive of the trip today from Bakersfield to Sacramento, about 280 miles.
+I’m on the road by 10.20 am.
 Breakfast in the hotel was included in the room rate and was the usual US hotel type stuff such as cereals, waffles, bread etc., but it was good.
 I’ve only had two “7-11” breakfasts so far, both in Dana Point.
-The Holiday Inn Express & Suites here has been good and it was a good rate when I booked direct on their website before I left the UK.
+The Holiday Inn Express & Suites here has been good.
+It was also a good rate when I booked direct on their website before I left the UK.

-Around the towns I see the usual malls or just gas and food places, and then I’m out in the country again, and this pattern repeats as I head north.
-Hwy 99 keeps out of the towns though, always bypassing them, so there’s not much to see other than the farming fields and their infrastructure.
-I pull off Hwy 99 near Merced and find a Burger King for lunch but it’s the worst run place I’ve ever been in for that franchise.
-There’s a really long wait for my food, there’s no food in the hot waiting lines, loads of customers are standing around as order numbers are shouted out, one family has their order completely forgotten, the toilets smell, there’s no clean paper towels but there are dirty ones all over the floor – this place should be shut down, it’s disgraceful.
+Around the towns I see the usual malls or just gas and food places, and then I’m out in the country again.
+This pattern repeats as I head north.
+Hwy 99 keeps out of the towns though, always bypassing them.
+So there’s not much to see other than the farming fields and their infrastructure.
+I pull off Hwy 99 near Merced and find a Burger King for lunch.
+It’s the worst run place I’ve ever been in for that franchise.
+There’s a really long wait for my food, there’s no food in the hot tray waiting lines, and loads of customers are standing around as order numbers are shouted out.
+One family has their order completely forgotten.
+The rest rooms smell, there’s no clean paper towels in them but there are dirty ones all over the floor.
+This place should be shut down, it’s disgraceful.
 The burger was, eventually, OK though.

-From here to Sacramento it’s more of the same, two or three lanes each way, pleasant views, bypassing towns and malls, then fields again – and the sun’s come out, with blue skies and fluffy white clouds and a temperature that’s climbed to 78º.
-It’s been a nice drive to just get in the car and just go, observe what’s around, but there weren’t any ‘wow’ moments around every corner.
-Not that there were any corners as Hwy 99 is for the most part as straight as an arrow.
+From here to Sacramento it’s more of the same.
+Two or three lanes each way, pleasant views, bypassing towns, malls on the outskirts, then fields again.
+The sun’s now come out, and with blue skies and fluffy white clouds the temperature has climbed to 78º.
+It’s been a nice drive to get in the car and just go, just observe what’s around,.
+But there weren’t any ‘wow’ moments today.
+Hwy 99 is for the most part as straight as an arrow so nothing too challenging either.
 Yet again though, it was a different day’s drive from every day so far, and none the worse for that.
-It’s not a drive I’d want to do every day on a road trip, but it’s all part of the trip and today I just needed to get from A to B.
+It’s not a drive I’d want to do every day on a road trip, but it’s all part of the trip.
+Today I just needed to get from A to B.